3 of The Best Restaurants in Charleston, 3 Totally Different Experiences

 I’ve always had a wonderful relationship with food.
 I enjoy trying new flavors, experimenting with recipes at home and eating is one of my favorite activities.
 As I’ve had the opportunity to travel more often in the last couple of years I’ve discovered food is an important part of connecting with local cultures, whether I’m traveling across the states or abroad.
 When my family was able to take a babymoon to the charming southern city of Charleston my very pregnant belly began to rumble.
 I spent a good amount of time drooling over menus featuring unique twist on classic southern favorites like Shrimp n Grits, Fried Green Tomatoes and breakfast sandwiches and enjoyed putting together an itinerary that allowed me to try a little of everything from some of the most unique (and award winning) best restaurants in Charleston.

-The Best Eats in Charleston, South Carolina
+The Best Places to Eat in Charleston, South Carolina

 Brunch: Caviar and Bananas